vuejs/pinia/packages/docs/core-concepts/getters.md

 </template>
 ```

-Note that when doing this, **getters are not cached anymore**, they are simply functions that you invoke.
-You can however cache some results inside of the getter itself, which is uncommon but should prove more performant:
+Note that when doing this, **getters are not cached anymore**.
+They are simply functions you invoke.
+You can, however, cache some results inside of the getter itself, which is uncommon but should prove more performant:

 ```js
 export const useStore = defineStore('main', {